Photonico/Computational_Physics_Topics/A Journey into the Physics World.md

 * [book] Geometry Topology and Physics by Mikio Nakahara

 * [Lecture] Mathematical Methods in Physics 2021 by Alex Flournoy at Mines

+## Computational Physics

+* [book] Numerical Methods in Physics with Python by Alex Gezerlis

 ## Other